leoneruggiero/TaoRenderer/README.md

 # Tao Renderer
 ![Screenshot 2023-10-14 181635](https://github.com/leoneruggiero/TestApp_OpenGL/assets/55357743/8e63b128-2edb-429d-8bd3-d8de6a5c23a2)

-**Tao** is an OpenGL renderer meant to be a playground to experiment with modern OpenGL concepts, computer-graphics techniques and learn a bit of C++.
-The renderer is made of different components:
+**Tao** is an OpenGL renderer designed as a playground for experimenting with modern OpenGL concepts, computer graphics techniques, and learning a bit of C++ along the way.
+The renderer comprises several key components:
-* **RenderContext**: creates a window, an OpenGL context, and provides abstractions for OpenGL.
+* **RenderContext:** This component creates a window, an OpenGL context, and offers abstractions for OpenGL.
-* **PbrRenderer**: draws a 3D scene using physically-based rendering techniques.
+* **PbrRenderer:** It is responsible for rendering 3D scenes using physically-based rendering techniques.
-* **GizmosRenderer**: draws all the useful _extras_ in a 3D application, such as debug visualization, lines, overlays, ...
+* **GizmosRenderer:** This component handles the rendering of various useful extras in a 3D application, including debug visualizations and overlays.

-The different components can communicate since they share the same underlying OpenGL abstraction provided by RenderContex.
+The different components can communicate since they share the same underlying OpenGL abstraction provided by **RenderContex**.

 ## Pbr Renderer Features
 ### Pbr materials
 ![Screenshot 2023-10-14 184257](https://github.com/leoneruggiero/TestApp_OpenGL/assets/55357743/efc992a1-0b08-408a-bced-5eb8f33ac794)
-**Cook-Torrance** has been chosen as the specular BRDF of choice for this renderer since it is considered the standard in a number of articles and technical publications.<br>
+**Cook-Torrance** has been chosen as the specular BRDF of choice for this renderer.
+It is considered the standard in a number of articles and technical publications.
-**Lambertian** diffuse has been used for the diffuse term.
+For the diffuse term, the renderer employs the **Lambertian** model.

 ### Deferred Shading